jalapeno/SRv6_dCloud_Lab/lab_7/lab_7-guide.md

     python3 jalapeno.py -f rome.json -e srv6 -s lu
     ```

 The client's network service modules are located in the lab_7 *python/netservice/* directory.
-When invoked the client first calls the src_dst.py module, which queries the graphDB and returns database ID info for the source and destination prefixes.
-The client then runs the selected service module (gp, ll, lu, or ds) queries and calculates an SRv6 uSID or SR label stack, which will satisfy the network service request.
-The netservice module then calls the add_route.py module to create the local SR or SRv6 route or policy.
+When invoked the client first calls the *src_dst.py* module, which queries the graphDB and returns database ID info for the source and destination prefixes.
+The client then runs the selected network service module (gp, ll, lu, or ds).
+The network service module queries and calculates an SRv6 uSID or SR label stack, which will satisfy the network service request.
+The netservice module then calls the *add_route.py* module to create the local SR or SRv6 route or policy.

 Note: the jalapeno.py client supports both SR and SRv6 encapsulation, however, for the purposes of this lab we'll focus primarily on SRv6.